gahan-corporation/wyatt/docs/_sources/python3.rst.txt

   is thus generally necessary to catch all integrals.

-  For that case, Odoo 11 now provides a compatibility module with an :py:data:`~odoo.tools.pycompat.integer_types` definition which can be used for type-testing.
+  For that case, Odoo 11 now provides a compatibility module with an :py:data:`~gerp.tools.pycompat.integer_types` definition which can be used for type-testing.

   It is a tuple of types so when used with ``isinstance`` it can be provided